It feels different being married, then and now!

 Now I am a legally married man to a legally endorsed wife.
 She is my legal wife.
 I am a legal brother-in-law to her brothers and she becomes a legal sister-in-law to my siblings.
 But more than anything I am a legal father to my daughter.

-Thank you Dasho Drangpon for giving us an opportunity to marry of all days on a romantic day like this!
-Thank you my dear for consenting to legally marry me on a day like this.
+Thank you Dasho Drangpon for giving us an opportunity to marry us, of all days, on a romantic day like this!
+Thank you, my dear, for consenting to legally marry me on a day like this.

 Wishing Happy Valentine to all married and unmarried, single and lovers, everywhere!